Anxiety Disorders

 Social Anxiety Disorder

-A person with a social anxiety disorder has an intense fear of being viewed negatively by others, being criticized, embarrassed or humiliated, even in everyday situations, such as speaking publicly, eating in public, being assertive at work or making small talk.
+A person with a social anxiety disorder has an intense fear of being viewed negatively by others, being criticized, embarrassed, or humiliated, even in everyday situations, such as speaking publicly, eating in public, being assertive at work, or making small talk.
 It is also known as social phobia.

 Social anxiety disorder can be thought of as extreme shyness.
 In severe cases, social situations are avoided altogether.
 Performance anxiety is the most common type of social phobia.